wyhwong/CATBOT/README.md

 ## Slack Bot

-The slackbot is responsible to log all analysis results on Slack channels, sending notifications on trades processed.
+The Slack bot records all analysis results on Slack channels and sends notifications on trades processed.
 The following commands are supported:

 ```
 help: "Show all you can do with CATBOT."